-If you are using the grml-live buildd you will find the logs of the grml-live run at /var/log/grml-buildd.log.
+If you are using the grml-live buildd you will find the logs of the grml-live run at /var/log/grml-buildd.stdout and /var/log/grml-buildd.stdout.

 If you want to store build information in a database just install the grml-live-db Debian package.
 Further details available in the grml-live-db manpage.